THATANATOS/THATANATOS/README.md

 **Firmware Developer | Hardware Tinkerer | Gamer | IoT Enthusiast**

-I’m a 23-year-old self-taught developer with a strong focus on **IoT, embedded systems, and software development**.
+I’m a 23-year-old self-taught developer specializing in **IoT, embedded systems, and software engineering**.
-I thrive on bringing **hardware and software** together to create solutions that are both practical and innovative.
+My interests extend to **cybersecurity, low-level programming, and developer tooling**, with a strong commitment to **open-source contributions and offensive research**.

-Driven by curiosity, I constantly explore new tools, experiment with microcontrollers, and build systems that challenge my skills.
+I thrive at the intersection of **hardware and software**, where I design and build solutions that are practical, secure, and forward-thinking.
-Looking ahead, my goal is to contribute to projects that make technology more **accessible, efficient, and impactful** in everyday life.
+My long-term ambition is to contribute to projects that enhance technology’s role in making systems more **resilient, accessible, and impactful**.

 ---